jajcelloplayer/jajcelloplayer/README.md

-Current master’s student focused on finding new methods in Bayesian Machine Learning, Spatial Statistics, Gaussian Processes, and Uncertainty Quantifications, specifically with applications in climate and environmental science.
+PhD student focused on finding new methods in Bayesian Machine Learning, Spatial Statistics, Gaussian Processes, and Uncertainty Quantifications, specifically with applications in climate and environmental science.